jbrodrick11/belly-button-challenge/README.md

 By selecting a value in the dropdown, the following will happen;

--The panel will update with the values the updated metadata -The bar chart will update with the top 10 OTUs found for that id -The bubble chart will update with each sample for that id.
+  - The panel will update with the values the updated metadata
+  - The bar chart will update with the top 10 OTUs found for that id
+  - The bubble chart will update with each sample for that id.

 ![Belly Button Biodiversity Dashboard](Additions/dashboard.png)

 ---

 ## Bonus

 I did not attempt the bonus this week.

 ---

 ## Criteria

 The marking criteria reads as follows;